 Note: When you add a lookup field from within the Relationships list, it doesn't automatically appear on reports or forms.
 You'll need to add it yourself by editing reports or customizing forms.

-Click the button in the heading of the reference field that connects the details table to the master table.
+Select the button in the heading of the reference field that connects the child table to the parent table.

 Within the menu that displays select Add a column.